syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/legend.md

-Custom position helps you to position the legend anywhere in the chart using X, Y coordinates.
+The custom position helps you to position the legend anywhere in the 3D chart using X and Y coordinates.

 {% if page.publishingplatform == "aspnet-core" %}